-If you don’t like the cumbersome design of over-ears and prefer wireless portable headphones, then earbuds or in-ears are going to be the way to go.
+If you don’t like the bulky design of over-ear headphones and prefer something more portable, then earbuds or in-ears are the way to go.
 You also don’t have to empty your bank account to be able to find a great pair of headphones.
-Some more budget headphones can have great sound, be comfortable and come with some neat features.
+There are lots of budget headphones that are comfortable, sound decent, and come with some neat features.

 If you’re looking for in-ears that can block out enough ambient noise to make your daily commute a little more peaceful, then get the AUKEY Latitude.
-These solid earbuds offer truly outstanding isolation performance, blocking out noises like the deep rumble of bus and plane engines or the buzzing chatter of a busy office.
+They’re not as comfortable as the Anker SoundBuds Curve, but they have great noise isolation, blocking out noises like the deep rumble of bus and plane engines or the buzzing chatter of a busy office.
 They also hardly leak any sound either, so you won’t have to worry about bothering your colleagues or fellow commuters with your music.

 Like most Bluetooth headphones, the AUKEY Latitude have too much latency to enjoy movies or video games wirelessly, which can be a bummer on long car rides or flights.
 They’re also not the most comfortable for long periods of time.
 That said, they’re still a decent choice for everyday commutes and offer great value for their price.

 Our recommendations above are what we think are currently the best Bluetooth earbuds under $50 to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones wins over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).